HadiAbbasi/HiLanguageManager/README.md

 }
 ```

-this is our json file of languages dictionary which contains all multi-language texts categorised with languages simple name and all texts have unique key!
+This is our json file of languages dictionary which contains all our required multi-language texts categorised by languages name and all texts have unique key!
 you have to pass unique key to your textboxes + HiLanguageManager.immediate_changer
 in this example we have to pass en|fa string for change in language!